arghyanator/haproxy_from_source/README.md

 Now this is a short-cut or sneaky way to create deb package for Ubuntu using newly compiled haproxy binaries.

-Download (but not install) the default deb packages provided by Ubuntu repos in Ubuntu 16.04 (versio 1.6.3):
+Download (but not install) the default deb packages provided by Ubuntu repos in Ubuntu 16.04 (version 1.6.3):

 ```
 # apt-get --download-only install haproxy